jmbealer/my-knowledge-base/00-technology_and_applied_science/linux/lpi-linux-essentials.md

 - ls -l, ls -a
   What is ls -l?
+    -l use a long listing format
   What is ls -a?
+    -a, --all do not ignore entries starting with .
 - chmod, chown
   What is chmod?
   What is chown?